-Understand a property that is clean and in good condition will rent quicker than a home that has not been cared for.
-The number of bedrooms, bathrooms, square footage of the house and features of the house will determine how much your property will actually rent for.
+A property that is clean and in good condition will rent quicker than a home that has not been cared for.
+The number of bedrooms, bathrooms, square footage of the house and features of the house will also etermine how much your property will actually rent for.
+The market determines the price and that can vary month to month.

-You can specify whether or not you want tenants with pets (in most situations) or even tenants who don't smoke although all our properties are marketed as smoke free.
+You can specify whether or not you want tenants with pets, unless the tenant has a documented service animal then legally you must make accommodations for that animal.
+You can say NO to tenants who smoke; although all our properties are marketed as smoke free.
 However, the more restrictive you are, the longer it could take to rent your property.

 You cannot discriminate against any protected class under the federal fair housing or local fair housing laws, such as saying you don't want children.
 Because of this, it is best that you stay out of the selection process.
 We are professionals in leasing.
 We use specific criteria that every applicant has to pass in order to rent your property.